 - Make sure your money is likely to last, by choosing a withdrawal rate you believe has a good chance of success.

-Use our interactive tool to familiarize yourself with the potential trade-offs involved in retirement income planning.
+Use our calculator to estimate your monthly retirement income in dollars.
 But don't stop there.
 As you approach retirement, consider generating a more complete plan with the help of Fidelity's Planning & Guidance Center, or working with a financial consultant.

 You may find that a little planning can help to give you more confidence so that even if you can't know the future, you will be more prepared for what comes your way.